Posts on anxiety

 Genetic engineering.
 How could I possibly overlook this one?
 I foresee nothing but trouble.
 Bring on the Daleks.
 Worrying.

 Social media and surveillance.
 Isn’t Britain already the most watched society in the world?
 Aren’t there many calls of many people who should know better to monitor the press and curtail freedom of speech?
 Don’t we already have libel laws so draconian that people flock here from other more liberal counties (e.g. the USA) to press their grievances?
 I have just finished reading David Eggers’ “The circle”; although I think it is a flawed novel in some minor ways, it is immensely readable and thought provoking.
 With our obsessive use of social media, our pursuit of fame without effort and the idolisation of celebrities, and our ignorance of how our liberties are being eroded, we are sleepwalking to the sort of disaster chronicled in “The circle”.
-China is apparently working on a scheme that sounds like it should be left in science fiction where citizens accrue points for “good citizenship” (see ) – well, you can guess the sort of thing that makes you a worse citizen than your neighbours, and some of the possible consequences.
+China is apparently working on a scheme that sounds like it should be left in science fiction where citizens accrue points for “good citizenship” (see this BBC article for example) – well, you can guess the sort of thing that makes you a worse citizen than your neighbours, and some of the possible consequences.
 Scores in the first instance might affect your credit worthiness or enable you to jump a queue for a good flat.
 But you can imagine a society where our Facebook posts and blogs are monitored, and all of a sudden things happen like your bin is “accidentally” not emptied one week.
 Or you get carted off to a gulag at dawn.
 Perhaps we already are monitored in this way and it was no accident that my supermarket home delivery last week didn’t include macadamia nuts.
 Thought provoking.

 And then if we do somehow manage as a species to survive all that, and colonise space avoiding the doom of the solar system, we will eventually face the heat death of the universe.
 Surely anyone rational should all be very depressed.